2013 Handbook of Accreditation (Revised 2021)

 After these initial steps, the focus of the self-study shifts to the specific components that form the institutional report.
 These components are described in detail below, along with prompts that can stimulate inquiry and reflection.

 Another essential element at the outset of the self-study is practical planning for how the institution will launch and conduct the accreditation review.
-Such planning addresses the financial and human resources that will be needed, the structures that will support progress, the timeline and milestones that must be met, and metrics that are available or must be generated.
+Such planning addresses the financial and human resources that will be needed, the structures that will support progress, the timeline and milestones that must be met, and evidence and metrics that are available or must be generated.
 To the extent possible, institutions are encouraged to make use of existing resources, e.g., standing committees, an assessment office, program review, and institutional research, before introducing new processes.

 The Institutional Report